 All learners, faculty, researchers and individuals working in mental health and the law are welcome to attend, learn and collaborate!

 Apr.
-8: Dr. Philip Resnick—Child Murder by Parents and the Insanity Defense (Advanced)
+8: Dr. Phillip Resnick—Child Murder by Parents and the Insanity Defense (Advanced)

 Apr.
-15: Dr. Adelle Forth: Victims of Psychopaths (stream from Risk and Recovery Conference Live Keynote)
+15: Dr. Adelle Forth: Victims of Psychopaths (live stream from Risk and Recovery Conference Keynote)

 Apr.
 22: Dr. Florence Thibaut—WFSBP Guidelines on the Pharmacological Treatment of Paraphilias (Global)